anthonyf2312/InskoBot/README.md

 User-friendly help menu with dropdown navigation:

-- **Permission-Aware** - Shows only commands you can use
+- **Permission-Aware** - Shows only commands the user has access to
 - **Ephemeral Responses** - Private help messages
 - **Beautiful Design** - Modern Components V2 styling

 ## 🎯 Getting Started

-Use `/help` in Discord to see all available commands and start configuring the bot for your server!
+Use `/help` in Discord to see all available commands and features!

 ## 🎮 Commands & Features